Here is the short story.

 Every part of my healing journey had elements of significant dietary and lifestyle changes.
 I now believe in good, clean food and no restricted dieting.

 The key focus of my work lies in the restoration of the digestive system, balance of a person’s sugar levels, liver detoxification and emotional wellbeing, like self-love.
-I don’t believe in supplements and miracle powders.
 I put my trust in the healing powers of real food, sleep, and emotional healing.

 If you came to this website, you are probably seeking help with food and sound lifestyle changes to help you reclaim your hormonal balance.
 I’m glad you did.
 My practice is driven by my passion to give you hope, knowledge, and direction to self-heal so you get your energy, weight, hair, joy and optimism where you always wanted them to be.